 Unique Considerations

-- Moisture Control: Basements are often prone to dampness, so consider using a dehumidifier or moisture barrier during the cleanout process.
+- Moisture Control: Basements are often prone to dampness.
+It's essential to check for water damage and mold before starting the cleanout process.

 Special Equipment